-The church of St. Francis dates from the first half of the fifteenth century.
-It was restored in 1850.
+The church of St. Francis in Barzowice was erected in the first half of the 15th century.
+In the mid-nineteenth century, it was restored in the neo-Gothic style.

-The church is built of brick and placed on a erratic stone plinth.
-It is a single-nave, aisleless construction, although the church’s interior is quite wide and a span of arches is small, so it can be assumed that the church was originally planned as a three-nave building.
-On the western side, a small tower protruding above the gable roof and from the east there is a polygonal chancel.
+The church was built of bricks and placed on a plinth made of erratic stones.
+It is a single-nave structure, aisleless, although due to the considerable width of the interior of the church and the small span of the arches, it can be assumed that it was originally planned as a three-aisle structure.
+On the west side there is a four-sided tower, slightly protruding above the aisle hip roof, and on the eastern side, a polygonal chancel, not distinguished externally from the nave.
 Regularly spaced window openings are topped with pointed arches, and the walls are buttressed.